SAP-archive/cloud-activerecord-maxdb-adapter/README.md

 This gem requires the [jdbc-maxdb gem](https://github.com/sapnwcloudlabs/jdbc-maxdb-gem).

 The adapter works for Rails 3.
+It uses [Arel](https://github.com/rails/arel) so it probably won't work with Rails 2.

 To install the gem you would have to build it from source: